protofire/Cardano-Developer-Studio/README.md

 Ensure you have the necessary permissions to execute the script.
 If not, run `chmod +x script_name.sh` before executing it.

-## Running Docker Compose Workflows
+## Running the main script

 To streamline the setup and execution of the Cardano Developer Studio tools, we provide a utility script, `run.sh`, located in the `scripts` directory.
 This script simplifies the management of Docker Compose workflows, allowing for an intuitive selection of different configurations for development purposes.

 ### How to Use `run.sh`

-1. **Open a terminal** and navigate to the root directory of the Cardano Developer Studio project.
+- **Open a terminal** and navigate to the root directory of the Cardano Developer Studio project.
-2. **Execute the script** by running the following command:
+- **Execute the script** by running the following command:

 ```
 bash scripts/run.sh
 ```

-3. **Follow the on-screen prompts**.
+## Main Menu

 The main menu will provide you with the following options:

 - `1) Docker Compose Workflow`: Initiates the Docker Compose workflow, allowing you to select which components to run (e.g., Cardano Node, Cardano Wallet).
+- `2) Cardano Node Testing and Tools`: Access tools related to the Cardano Node.
+- `3) Cardano Wallet Testing and Tools`: Manage wallets and perform wallet-related operations.
+- `4) Cardano DB Sync Tools`: Execute queries and interact with the Cardano DB Sync.
-- `2) Other Tool [Placeholder]`: Reserved for future tools and utilities.
+- `5) Other Tool [Placeholder]`: Reserved for future tools and utilities.
-- `3) Exit`: Exits the script.
+- `6) Exit`: Exits the script.

 ### Docker Compose Menu

 After selecting the Docker Compose Workflow, you will be presented with another menu to choose the specific component you wish to run:
-- `1) Base`: Sets up the basic Docker environment, including necessary networks and volumes.
-- `2) Cardano Node`: Starts the Cardano Node container with the configured environment.
+- `1) Cardano Node`: Starts the Cardano Node container with the configured environment.
-- `3) Cardano Wallet`: Initiates the Cardano Wallet container setup.
+- `2) Cardano Wallet`: Initiates the Cardano Wallet container setup.
-- `4) Cardano DB Sync`: Begins synchronization with the Cardano blockchain database.
+- `3) Cardano DB Sync`: Begins the Cardano DB Sync container.
-- `5) Exit`: Returns to the main menu.
+- `4) Exit`: Returns to the main menu.

 For each selection, you will be prompted to enter environment variables such as `CARDANO_NODE_VERSION`, `CARDANO_NETWORK`, `CARDANO_NODE_DB_PATH`, and `CARDANO_NODE_PORT`.
 Default values are provided, but you may customize them as needed.

+### Cardano Node Tools Menu

+Selecting option `2` from the main menu, you can:

+- `1) Cardano Node Version`: Display the version of the Cardano Node.
+- `2) Cardano CLI Query Tip`: Query the current tip of the blockchain.
+- `3) Exit to container selection`: Return to the container selection menu.

+### Cardano Wallet Tools Menu

+Selecting option `3` from the main menu, the wallet tools menu allows you to:

+- `1) Generate mnemonic`: Create a new recovery phrase.
+- `2) Generate mnemonic and create wallet`: Create a new wallet with a generated mnemonic.
+- `3) List wallets`: Display all created wallets.
+- `4) Fetch network information`: Get current network information.
+- `5) Exit to container selection`: Return to the container selection menu.

+### Cardano DB Sync Tools Menu

+By choosing option `4` from the main menu, the DB Sync tools menu provides:

+- `1) Sync progress of db-sync`: Check the synchronization progress of DB Sync.
+- `2) Retrieving most recent block`: Fetch the most recent block from the blockchain.
+- `3) Slot number of the most recent block`: Query the slot number of the latest block.
+- `4) Current total on-chain supply of Ada`: Calculate the current total supply of ADA.
+- `5) Exit to container selection`: Return to the container selection menu.

 ### Note: